golang/dep/docs/ensure-mechanics.md

 Continuing with our example, it's important to note that updates with `-update` are achieved incidentally - the solver never explicitly targets a newer version.
 It just skips adding a hint from the lock, then selects the first version in the queue that satisfies constraints.
 Consequently, `-update` is only effective with certain types of constraints.

 It does work with branch constraints, which we can observe by including the underlying revision.
-If the user has constrained on `branch = "master"`, and `Gopkg.lock` points at an older revision (say, `aabbccd`) than the canonical source's `master` branch points to (`bbccdde`), then `dep ensure` will end up contructing a queue that looks like this:
+If the user has constrained on `branch = "master"`, and `Gopkg.lock` points at a topologically older revision (say, `aabbccd`) than the tip of the canonical source's `master` branch (say, `bbccdde`), then `dep ensure` will end up contructing a queue that looks like this:

 ```
 [master@aabbccd, v1.1.0, v1.2.0, v1.1.1, v1.1.0, v1.0.0, master@bbccdde]
 ```

-With `-update`, the hint at the head will be omitted, and `branch = "master"` will reject all of the semantic versions, finally settling on `master@bbccdde`.
+With `-update`, the hint at the head will be omitted; `branch = "master"` will cause the solver to reject all of the semantic versions, and finally settle on `master@bbccdde`.

 All versions in the version queue keep track of an underlying revision, which means the same is true if, for example, some upstream project force-pushes a git tag: